lowRISC/opentitan/doc/ug/getting_started_verilator.md

 To stop the simulation press CTRL-c.

-## Interacting with the simulated UART
+## Interact with the simulated UART

 The simulation contains code to create a virtual UART port.
 When starting the simulation you should see a message like